yhdeng-ryan/notebook/C Plus Plus/Preprocessor.md

 3. 3rd party library headers
 4. Standard library headers

 One should put the function definition in one of the .cpp files so that the header just contains a forward declaration.
+Exception: [[Scope, Duration, and Linkage#Method 3 `inline` (best)|Sharing global constants]].

 Modern compilers support auto header guards with:
 ```cpp